strmprivacy/docs/docs/quickstart/ccd/authenticated.md

       sslTruststoreSecretName: "client-truststore-jks" # use k8s secret name you created.

 :::note
-You can leave of the `sslTruststoreSecretName` if you used the default `client-truststore-jks` name for the secret.
+You can omit the `sslTruststoreSecretName` if you used the default `client-truststore-jks` name for the secret.
 :::

 #### Authentication